-Two-prong receptacles, often found by an inspector in an older home, that are connected to two-wire cables do not have the ground wires, which protect people and electrical devices in case of a ground fault.
-It is possible to retrofit a new three-prong or GFCI receptacle into the same receptacle box without any rewiring, as long as the box itself is grounded.
+Two prong receptacles, often found by an inspector in an older home, that are connected to two-wire cables, do not have the ground wires, which protect people and electrical devices in case of a ground fault.
+Upgrading 2-Prong Outlets to a new three-prong or GFCI receptacle in the same receptacle box without any rewiring is possible as long as the box itself is grounded.

 If the box is not grounded, a GFCI can be installed or an electrician can be hired to fix the wiring.

-The image above is a GFCI that was installed to replace the old, 2-prong ungrounded wall receptacle in an older home.
+The image to the right is a GFCI that was installed to replace the old, 2-prong ungrounded wall receptacle in an older home.
 This GFCI must be labeled as a GFCI without an equipment ground.

 Simply replacing an older 2-prong outlet with a 3-prong outlet can be hazardous, because the receptacle will appear to be functional with a ground, but in fact there isn’t one.
 If someone were to plug a faulty 3-prong device into that “fake” grounded receptacle, a shock hazard is very likely.
 Electricity moving through the device casing would create an energized surface from which a person could be electrocuted.